steidani/ConTrack/README.rst

 Spatial and temporal tracking of circulation anomalies in weather and climate data
 =============================================================

+ConTrack is a Python package intended to simpify the process of tracking and analyzing weather systems (individual analysis or long-term climatology) in weather and climate data sets.
+It is built on top of `xarray`_ and `scipy`_.

-Based on the atmospheric blocking index by `Schwierz et al. (2004) <https://doi.org/10.1029/2003GL019341>`_ developed at the `Institute for Atmospheric and Climate Science, ETH Zurich <https://iac.ethz.ch/group/atmospheric-dynamics.html>`_.
+Based on the (FORTRAN) atmospheric blocking index by `Schwierz et al. (2004) <https://doi.org/10.1029/2003GL019341>`_ developed at the `Institute for Atmospheric and Climate Science, ETH Zurich <https://iac.ethz.ch/group/atmospheric-dynamics.html>`_.

 See also: